ScalateKids/Actorbase/README.md

 ```
 missing values for hostname and port will result in a fallback (localhost as hostname and 9999 as port)

-For further details about configuration, see the wiki:
+For further details about configuration, see the [WIKI](../../wiki).

 ## License